tucats/ego/LANGUAGE.md

        defer wg.Done()

-    to ensure that it is always executed whenver the function exits.
+    to ensure that it is always executed whenever the function exits.

 3. This declares the instance of the `WaitGroup` variable that will be used for this example.
 There is no initialization needed; the variable instance starts as a _zero state_ value.

 4. Before launching a go routine, add 1 to the `WaitGroup` value (this can actually be a number other than 1, but must correlate exactly to the number of `Done()` calls that will be made to indicate completion of the task).
 It is essential that this call be made _before_ the `go` statement to ensure that the go routine does not complete before the `Add()` call can be made.

 5. Note that the `WaitGroup` variable must be passed by address.
-By default, _Ego_ passes all parameters by value (that is, a copy of the value is passed to the funciton).
-But becuase the functions must operate on the exact same instance of a `WaitGroup` variable, we must pass the address of the value allocated.
+By default, _Ego_ passes all parameters by value (that is, a copy of the value is passed to the function).
+But because the functions must operate on the exact same instance of a `WaitGroup` variable, we must pass the address of the value allocated.
     Note that it is important that this value not go out of scope before the `Wait()` call can be made.